top of page

 Anyone with a Facebook page for their business can easily create custom offers that can be redeemed online or in-store.
 The in-store redemption option is great for local businesses looking to drive incremental foot traffic.

 The catch is that your offer has to be worth it for the customer.
-Typically this works best with past customers and current Facebook followers.
+Typically, this works best with past customers and current Facebook followers.
 Start by reaching those audiences and then branch out to prospecting new customers if the offer is being well received.

 Of course, Facebook makes this extremely easy to do on their platform with their "boost" option.
 Selecting the correct targeting options is the most important element here to ensure that you're showing only to those people most likely to redeem the offer and visit your store.